|Quick Facts: Semiconductor Processors|

-Semiconductor processors oversee the manufacturing of electronic semiconductors, which are commonly known as integrated circuits or microchips.
+Semiconductor processors oversee the manufacturing of semiconductor devices, which are commonly known as integrated circuits or microchips.
 These microchips are found in all electronic devices—including cell phones, cars, and laptops—and are an important part of modern life.

-Microchips must be kept completely clean and free of impurities.
-To ensure this, semiconductor processors work in clean rooms that are kept free of contamination.
+Microchips must be kept completely clean and free of impurities because the circuitry is so small that a particle of dust can damage it.
+To ensure this, semiconductor processors work in “clean rooms” that are kept free of contamination.
 They wear special garments, called “bunny suits,” over their clothes to prevent lint or other particles from contaminating the clean room.

-Many employers prefer that semiconductor processors have an associate’s degree, although sometimes completing a 1-year certificate program is enough.
+Many employers prefer that semiconductor processors have an associate’s degree in a field such as microelectronics.

-Employment of semiconductor processors is projected to decline rapidly, by 18 percent from 2010 to 2020.
+Employment of semiconductor processors is projected to decline 27 percent from 2012 to 2022.
 Although there will be a strong demand for semiconductors in many products, automation at semiconductor factories, known as fabricating plants, is expected to grow, so fewer workers will be needed in this occupation.